rohu0510/socket-assignment/README.md

    - Enter your message in the format:
      `SetA-One`, `SetB-Four`, `SetE-Ten`, etc.

-If the key exists, the server will send encrypted timestamp messages back to the client, which will be decrypted and displayed in real time.
+If the key exists, the server will respond with encrypted timestamps, which the client will decrypt and display in real-time using asynchronous reads.

 ---